AWBI (Committee on Scientific Library Services and Information Systems)

 The AWBI plays an advisory role with respect to the DFG's national and international partnerships in the field of information infrastructure.
 These include the Digital Information Initiative of the Alliance of German Science Organisations and the DFG's membership of the Knowledge Exchange network and Science Europe.

 To provide expert preparation and support, especially for consultations on funding strategy and funding policy issues, the AWBI can appoint expert committees or ad hoc working groups for a defined period of time.
-A list of currently active committees and working groups can be found below under "Further Information".

 - Link to pdf Funding Information Infrastructures for Research.
 A DFG Strategy Paper (March 2018) (PDF | 352 KB)

 - Link to pdf Taking Digital Transformation to the Next Level - The Contribution of the DFG to an Innovative Information Infrastructure for Research (July 2012) (german) (PDF | 205 KB)